lopatin96/Lua-SNES-GenNeurNetwork/README.md

 As I'd chosen Lua language, I had to find the implementation of the neural network to use the one in my project and I did it.

 __Soulkiller__ implemented this type of neural network in Lua, a page no longer exists but I found a copy of the page on web.archive.org.
 You can find it [here](https://web.archive.org/web/20130715031753/http://www.forums.evilmana.com/psp-lua-codebase/lua-neural-networks/).
-And if you want to comment or do some changes in the algorithm, you can do it in [gist](https://gist.github.com/cassiozen/de0dff87eb7ed599b5d0) by Cássio Souza.
+And if you want to comment or make some changes in the algorithm, you can do it in [gist](https://gist.github.com/cassiozen/de0dff87eb7ed599b5d0) by Cássio Souza.

 It's very easy to use.
-For example, if you need to create a neural network with 2 input neurons, 1 output neuron, 1 hidden layers with 4 neurons in it and 30% rate at which the neural network learns, you should write the next shipped
+For example, if you need to create a neural network with 2 input neurons, 1 output neuron, 1 hidden layers with 4 neurons in it and 30% rate at which the neural network learns, you should write the next code

 ```lua
 network = NeuralNetwork.create(2, 1, 1, 4, 0.3)